Conducting an HR assessment

 Employee policies

-Make sure your policies are current and address any changes in laws or regulations.
-Update policies as needed to maintain relevance.
+Make sure your policies are current and address any changes in laws or regulations and update as needed.

-See how employees can find and use the handbook.
-Think about providing the handbook in more than one format (like print and digital).
-It should be in the languages your employees speak.
+Think about providing the handbook in more than one format (like print and digital) and confirm it's available in the languages your employees speak.

-Make sure you have a way for employees to acknowledge they have received and understand the handbook and any updates.
-Require employees to confirm they understand the updates with signatures or digital confirmations.
+Have a way for employees to acknowledge they received and understand the handbook and updates.
+Require employees to confirm they understand the handbook updates with signatures or digital confirmations.

 Employee engagement

-In child care, the quality of care and education depends on how well, happy, and dedicated the staff are.
+In child care, the quality of care and education can depend on how happy and dedicated staff are.
 Happy employees are more likely to provide good care, build relationships with children and families, and help create a positive work environment.
 When reviewing your policies and procedures, look for the following:

 HR contact

-Check how easy it is for employees to reach the HR contact.
-Make sure employees are aware of who to contact for HR-related questions or concerns.
+Make sure employees know who to contact for HR-related questions or concerns.
 Consider establishing regular office hours or communication channels for HR support.

 Payroll system